VishalVimal/server-side-for-music-app/readme.md

 - created a simple api route
 - fastapi dev main.py (to run the app in developer mode(dev))
 - 127.0.0.1 (local host)
-- anythin after a question mark is a query in url
+- anything after a question mark is a query in url